SOP vs Policy vs Procedure vs Process: What are the Key Differences?

 What is a Process?

-While the former is a set of guidelines that help the employees carry out routine tasks.
+While the former are a set of guidelines that help the employees carry out routine tasks.
 Additionally, a process tells you who's responsible for all the tasks, which task needs to be done first, and the order of task completion.
 For instance, if you are running a hamburger business, the whole process is simple.
 First, you'll take the order, the cook will start working on the burger, then it's served, and the bill is collected.

 Examples of a Process